keu/docs/astro/cli/astro-deployment-runtime-migrate.md

 ### Usage

 Run `astro deployment runtime migrate --deployment-id=<deployment-id>` to initialize the Runtime upgrade process.
-To finalize the Runtime upgrade process, complete all of the steps as described in [Migrate to Astro Runtime](https://docs.astronomer.io/software/migrate-to-runtime).
+To finalize the Runtime upgrade process, complete all of the steps in [Migrate to Astro Runtime](https://docs.astronomer.io/software/migrate-to-runtime).

 The Astro CLI lists only the available Runtime versions that are later than the version currently specified in your `Dockerfile`.